markravinet/genotyping_pipeline_v2/README.md

 **NB this script is only really tested on the house sparrow genome** - if it does not work for your genome, you will need to edit it.

-### Creating a list of bams
+### Creating a list of crams

-The other input this script needs is a list of bamfiles.
+The other input this script needs is a list of cramfiles.
 This is very simple - it is just a list of paths of the files that you intend to analyse.
-If you generated these using `1_trim_map_realign.nf` then the names should already be standardised as `samplename_realigned.bam`.
-Provided your bams are named this way, then the calling script will also ensure that the sample names are written into the final vcf.
+If you generated these using `1_trim_map_realign.nf` then the names should already be standardised as `samplename_realigned.cram`.
+Provided your crams are named this way, then the calling script will also ensure that the sample names are written into the final vcf.
 Here is an example of what the file should look like:

 ```
-/path/to/align/PDOMNOR8934547_realigned.bam
+/path/to/align/PDOMNOR8934547_realigned.cram
-/path/to/align/PDOMNOR8L19766_realigned.bam
+/path/to/align/PDOMNOR8L19766_realigned.cram
-/path/to/align/PDOMNOR8L19786_realigned.bam
+/path/to/align/PDOMNOR8L19786_realigned.cram
-/path/to/align/PDOMNOR8L52141_realigned.bam
+/path/to/align/PDOMNOR8L52141_realigned.cram
-/path/to/align/PDOMNOR8L52830_realigned.bam
+/path/to/align/PDOMNOR8L52830_realigned.cram
 ```

-Note that these bams do not need top be in the same directory and they do not need to be in a directory called align.
-This means you can call a vcf from bams in multiple locations easily.
+Note that these crams do not need top be in the same directory and they do not need to be in a directory called align.
+This means you can call a vcf from crams in multiple locations easily.

 ### Running the script

-Once you have your list of bams and genome windows file ready, you can run the script like this:
+Once you have your list of crams and genome windows file ready, you can run the script like this:

 ```
-nextflow run 2_call_variants.nf --bams bams.list --windows sparrow_genome_windows.list
+nextflow run 2_call_variants.nf --bams crams.list --windows sparrow_genome_windows.list
 ```

 As above, you can use the `--ref` option to set the location of a specific reference genome.
 Furthermore, as with all the scripts, you can use the `-resume` option to rerun from a checkpoint if it fails for any reason.